qax-os/goreporter/README.md

 - [staticcheck](https://github.com/dominikh/go-tools/tree/master/cmd/staticcheck) - Statically detect bugs, both obvious and subtle ones.
 - [godepgraph](https://github.com/kisielk/godepgraph) - Godepgraph is a program for generating a dependency graph of Go packages.

-## Template file
+## Supported template

-goreporter now supports a html template file which can be loaded via `-t <file>`.
+- html template file which can be loaded via `-t <file>`.

 ## Installing

 There are two options for installing goreporter.

-1. Install a stable version, eg. `go get -u github.com/wgliang/goreporter/tree/version-1.0.0`.
+- 1. Install a stable version, eg. `go get -u github.com/wgliang/goreporter/tree/version-1.0.0`.
    I will generally only tag a new stable version when it has passed the Travis regression tests.
      The downside is that the binary will be called `goreporter.version-1.0.0`.

-2. Install from HEAD with: `go get -u github.com/wgliang/goreporter`.
+- 2. Install from HEAD with: `go get -u github.com/wgliang/goreporter`.
    This has the downside that changes to goreporter may break.

 ## Credits